 A wheel rim design can be done in different ways, depending on the wanted pattern and the used CAD software.
 In this example I show you a version of Wheel Rim used on AUDI cars and how to do it in CREO Parametric CAD software.
 A wheel rim can also be done in 1 piece...
 Continue Reading →

-After Water and Tea, the 3rd one most consumed drink must be the coffee.
-At some point I am tempted to put coffee in the same position as tea as both being the 2nd most consumed drinks on the planet.
-Like Tea, coffee is also an art.
-You must know how to make a good...
+After, Water and Tea, the 3rd one most consumed refreshment drink must be the COFFEE.
+At some point I am tempted to put coffee in the same position with tea as both being the 2nd most consumed drinks on the planet, but I guess Tea better deserves the 2nd place.
+Like Tea, making a good...
 Continue Reading →

 THE ART OF TEA – How to make a good Tea?